Constructor Chaining in Java (with Example)

-Constructor chaining in Java is a technique of calling one constructor from within another constructor by using this and super keywords.
+Constructor chaining in Java is a technique of calling one constructor from within another within the same class or between a parent and child class.
+This technique helps reuse code and reduce redundancy when initializing objects in different ways.

-The keyword “this” is used to call a constructor from within another constructor in the same class.
+• The keyword “this” is used to call one constructor from another within the same class.

-The keyword “super” is used to call the parent (super) class constructor from within child (subclass) class constructor.
-It occurs through inheritance.
+• The keyword “super” is used to call the parent class (superclass) constructor from within child class (subclass) constructor.
+This occurs through inheritance.

 We cannot call the constructor directly by name because it is illegal in Java.
-When we implement constructor chaining technique in Java programming, it is important to understand the order in which constructors will execute.
+Instead, you must use this() or super().
+When you will implement constructor chaining technique in Java, it is important to understand the order in which constructors will execute, especially in the context of inheritance.

 Order of Execution of Constructor in Inheritance Relationship

-When we create a subclass object, the subclass constructor first calls its superclass constructor before performing its own tasks.
-If the superclass is derived from another class, the superclass constructor calls its superclass constructor before performing its own tasks.
+When you create a subclass object, the subclass constructor first calls its superclass constructor before executing its own statements.
+If the superclass is derived from another class, it will call its own superclass constructor before executing its own statements.

-This process continues until it reaches the last chained constructor and the end of the chain will always Object class constructor.
-This is because every class is inherited from Object class by default.
-This is called constructor chaining in Java.
-That means if we create an object of subclass, all its super classes are also instantiated.
+This process continues until it reaches the last chained constructor and the end of the chain will always be the constructor of the Object class.
+This is because every class is inherited from the Object class by default.
+In other words, Object class is the root class of all Java classes.
+This entire process is known as constructor chaining in Java.
+That means if you create an object of subclass, all its superclasses are also instantiated in a top-down order.

 To understand the constructor chaining process, look at the below figure.
-In this figure, a class “College” contains three constructors default, one parameter, and two parameters.
+In this figure, a class named “College” contains three constructors:

 An example of constructor chaining in Java using this keyword in the same class.

-Why do We Use/Need Constructor Chaining in Java?
+Why do We Use Constructor Chaining in Java?

-In Java programming, constructor chaining is used where we want to perform multiple tasks in a separate constructor for each task and make their order by chaining.
+In Java programming, constructor chaining is used where you want to perform multiple initialization tasks in separate constructors for each task and control the order of execution by chaining them together.

-This technique makes the program more readable and easy to understand for everyone.
-We can provide as many constructors as we want within the class and use constructor chaining to set the link among them.
+This technique improves code readability and maintainability by avoiding code duplication.
+You can make the program more readable and easy to understand for everyone.
+You can define as many constructors as needed within a class, and use constructor chaining to connect them in a logical sequence.

 • this(); ➨ To call default current class constructor.

-• this(“name”); ➨ To call one parameter current class constructor with String argument.
+• this(“name”); ➨ To call one parameter current class constructor with passing string argument.

-• this(“shubh”, 24) ➨ To call two parameters current class constructor with String and int argument.
+• this(“shubh”, 24) ➨ To call two parameters current class constructor with passing string and int argument.

-1. We must use this () keyword to call the current class constructor because Java compiler never puts automatically this() keyword like a super() keyword.
+You must use this keyword to call the current class constructor because the Java compiler does not automatically insert a call to this() like it does with super().

 Use of this keyword to call the current class constructor.